OfficialPixelBrush/beta-wiki/technical/noise.md

 > [The Farlands](https://minecraft.wiki/w/Java_Edition_Far_Lands/Infdev_20100327_to_Beta_1.7.3) occur here a 64-Bit Floating-point number being wrongfully limited to a 32-Bit Integer, capping it out at the maximum value of a 32-Bit Integer, resulting in the same permutation from the permutation table being chosen repeatedly.

 ## Simplex Noise
-Minecraft utilizes Simplex Noise for its [Biome values (Temperature & Humidity)](../worlds/biomes).
+Minecraft utilizes a slightly modified implementation of Simplex Noise for its [Biome values (Temperature & Humidity)](../worlds/biomes).
 As with Perlin noise, [more can be found about this algorithm on Wikipedia](https://en.wikipedia.org/wiki/Simplex_noise).
 It was also developed by Ken Perlin.

+## Modifications made for Minecraft
+The main differences that arise in the Perlin and Simplex Noise generators comes from some slight tweaks that were made when implementing them.

+1. An inital pseudorandom offset is assigned to each of the coordinates of the noise generator `coordinate = nextDouble() * 256.0;`
+2. For shuffling the permutation table, once again, Javas PRNG is used

 ## Noise Octaves
 A common practice when using Perlin noise is to use multiple octaves/layers of it to improve fine detail, resulting in a more realistic/natural appearance.